 Kristopher Dunn, aged 23, of Colchester Drive, Farnworth, and Gordon Thomas, aged 21, from The Avenue, The Haulgh, were taken before a district judge in Leeds yesterday.

-The fans had both been arrested by German police after England's opening World Cup game against Paraguay in Frankfurt on Saturday.
+The fans had both been arrested by German police after England's opening World Cup game against Paraguay in

 They were unable to get tickets for the match and joined other England fans in Frankfurt's main square to watch the match on a big screen.

 Yesterday Dunn, who had a banned swastika on his shoulder and an SS symbol on his back, was banned from attending football matched for 25 months.

 Thomas, who had an SS insignia painted between his shoulder blades, was not banned because the District Judge at Leeds Magistrates Court said he may not have known what was on his back.

 Dunn said after the hearing: "I have accepted the order.
 But at the end of the day I didn't do anything wrong.

 "I love football and I'm a big Manchester United fan.
 It was my first time watching England abroad and I can't believe I didn't even get to see

 In court, Mark Foley, representing Dunn, said the soccer fan had had a lot to drink during the match and was inebriated.

 After the game he left the squarewith a group of friends.